How to Register a Company in Jakarta and Other Cities Indonesia

 • Not allowed to conduct direct sales and generate revenue in Indonesia.
 Thus all financial transactions shall be accomplished through the parent company overseas.

-How to establish a business in Indonesia?
+How to do Company Registration in Indonesia?

 Setting up a business in Jakarta and other cities in Indonesia must be done correctly and carefully.
 Considering the changing regulations and heavy bureaucracy in Indonesia, it is crucial to engage a professional partner who understands local laws and the culture of Indonesia.